mantidproject/mantid/Code/Mantid/docs/source/algorithms/PoldiCreatePeaksFromCell-v1.rst

 Description
 -----------

-This algorithm creates TableWorkspace with all symmetry independent reflections based on crystal lattice and limits for lattice spacings.
-If a point group other than :math:`\bar{1}` is specified, the lattice parameters supplied to the algorithm are corrected according to the crystal system:
+This algorithm creates TableWorkspace with all symmetry independent reflections based on crystal structure and limits for lattice spacings.
+If a space group that belongs to a point group other than :math:`\bar{1}` is specified, the lattice parameters supplied to the algorithm are corrected according to the crystal system:

 ============== ============================================================================== ================
 Crystal system Lattice parameters used by the algorithm                                       Constrained Cell